 commenced discussions with the Western Australian state government and Shire of Broome to fast track plans to create a manufacturing plant in the Kimberley town of Broome Western Australia, to the exponential risk to the Indigenous population underlying health issues.
 Suitable premises have already been offered by Broome local Troy Thomas owner of Kimberley Quest 2 so we are calling on the WA Government to engage with us to assist in getting this project underway.

 SPINIFEX Managing Director and proud Yamatji man, Michael Little stated that provision of hand sanitiser to Aboriginal communities.
 "I am immensely proud of my team in taking up the challenge and being able to bring SPINIFEX PROTECT to the Aboriginal and broader Western Australian community.”

-Limestone Coast Managing Director/Spokesperson says “We are proud to be able to do our part in the production of WHO grade sanitiser.
-The fact that we can apply our world-leading locally developed technology to manufacture this product, providing local employment and further develop the process/ technology to be sustainably deployed in other regions of Australia such as Broome is personally satisfying, especially given how tough it is out there for our community right now."
+Managing Director Brad Hill says ”The fact that we can apply our world-leading locally developed technology to manufacture high ethanol hand sanitiser, provide local employment and further develop the process/ technology to be sustainably deployed in other regions of Australia such as Broome is personally satisfying, especially given how tough it is out there for our community right now."

-SPINIFEX Protect Spokesman and Director of Sales Adam Barnard says, "we are pleased to be making this shift and playing our part as Australia faces one of its greatest challenges in modern history.
-It is clear beyond doubt that COVID-19 will now spread through community transition and as the entire world competes for medical supplies they need from Australian manufacturing has never been more important.
+SPINIFEX Protect Spokesman and Director of Sales Adam Barnard says; "We are pleased to be making this shift and playing our part as Australia faces one of its greatest challenges in modern history.
+It is clear that the supply of Australian sourced products from Australian manufacturing has never been more important.
 Our priority for distribution will be in the order of need with a particular focus on regional Western Australia, including Indigenous communities and health centres first followed by those at most need and finally corporate sales to the Resource sector to ensure the engine room of our economy continues to operate."